 Every year, too many individuals are harmed in South Carolina because of the negligent actions of a bus driver or a bus company.
 In fact, no matter why or how this type of accident occurs, the results are often the same: horrific and debilitating injuries, astronomical medical expenses, a significant amount of stress, and an increasing number of questions and concerns.

 At the Hughey Law Firm, we understand that you are dealing with a lot after a bus accident, including extreme pain and uncertainty about what the future holds for you and your family.
 However, we also know that you do not have to go through the challenging ordeal on your own.
-When you work with one of our South Carolina bus accident attorneys, we could help ensure that you get the help you need, the answers you want, and go after the justice and compensation you deserve.
+When you work with a South Carolina bus accident attorney from Hughey Law Firm, we help you get the answers you want, the justice you need, and the compensation you deserve.

 Our South Carolina personal injury lawyers have the dedication it takes to handle hundreds of civil cases, take on challenging litigation, and argue cases before the South Carolina Supreme Court and the Court of Appeals.